-Corded electric mowers are generally in the mid-price range and are relatively light and quiet.
-You will need a charging point and possibly an extension cord and the electric cable can get in the way.
+• Corded electric mowers are generally in the mid-price range and are relatively light and quiet.
+You'll need a charging point and possibly an extension cord and the electric cable can get in the way.
 Take a look at our pick of the best electric lawn mowers.

-Battery-powered cordless lawn mowers are the newest type of mower and are the most lightweight and manoeuvrable.
-You need to remember to keep the battery charged and they can be expensive, although prices are starting to come down.
+• Battery-powered cordless lawn mowers are the newest type of mower and are the most lightweight and manoeuvrable.
+You need to remember to keep the battery charged and they can be more expensive than corded mowers, although prices are coming down.
 Check out our pick of the best cordless mowers.

-Push mowers are cheap and manually powered, so they are the most eco-friendly mower you can buy but, they can be hard work for the user, particularly if strength and mobility are an issue.
-Read our rundown the best hand push mowers.
+• Push mowers are cheap and manually powered, so they're the most eco-friendly mower you can buy but, they can be hard work for the user, particularly if strength and mobility are an issue.
+Read our round up of the best hand push mowers.

-Robotic mowers automatically mow your lawn.
-Whenever the lawn gets a little long, a robot mower will nip out and clip it, saving you the job.
-However, bear in mind that this is the most expensive type of mower on the market - even budget options will set you back about £500.
+• Robotic mowers automatically mow your lawn.
+Set to a regular mowing schedule a robot mower constantly clips the lawn, saving you the job and keeping it neat and tidy.
+However, they are the most expensive type of mower on the market - even budget options will set you back about £500.
 Learn more with our tests of the best robotic mowers.

-Petrol lawn mowers are powerful but tend to be loud, heavy and are less environmentally-friendly.
-They need an annual maintenance check up and a supply of petrol and oil.
+Powerful petrol lawn mowers are also available, but they tend to be loud, heavy and are less environmentally-friendly.
+They also need an annual maintenance check up and a supply of petrol and oil.

 For more help with lawn care, take a look at our reviews of the best strimmers and the best aerators, or check out our guide to the best lawn edging.